 If you are able, it’s well worth climbing the 528 steps to the top of the dome and the Golden Gallery, a small viewing platform at the very top, which is probably the best I’ve seen in London.

-ST PAUL’S TICKETS // We suggest booking tickets ahead of time to avoid the queues.
+Tickets – We suggest booking tickets in advance to avoid the queues.
 Tickets include a multimedia guide, and you can book a guided tour or talk on arrival.

 Here are some notable buildings on the way:

-The Sky Garden is one of the best views of London, and it’s free to visit (closes at 6pm Mon-Thurs, 9pm Fri-Sun).
+The Sky Garden is one of the best views of London, and it’s free to visit.
+It closes at 6 pm Mon-Thurs, 9 pm Fri-Sun, so you’ll probably only have time if you didn’t go inside St Paul’s.

 Located at the top of the Walkie-Talkie, also known as the Fenchurch Building, Sky Garden is a lush indoor garden featuring floor-to-ceiling windows that offer a 360° view of London.